 Lorenzo (or Laurentius) Valla (1406 to August 1, 1457) was the son of a lawyer from Piacenza, near Milan in northern Italy.
 At the age of twenty-five, Valla entered the priesthood.
 He became a professor of eloquence at Pavia, and within two years he was a visiting professor at various universities.
-And he lectured in various cities.
-At the age of 27 Valla was in Naples, and the ruler of Naples, Alfonso V, King of Aragon, made him his secretary.
+He lectured in various cities.
+At the age of 27 he was in Naples and the king of Naples, Alfonso V, made him his secretary.

 Valla was another man of genius who was not going to be crushed or silenced.
 Before he was thirty, Valla acquired a reputation for two works: his dialogue De Voluptate (On Pleasure) and his treatise De Elegantiis Latinae Linguae.
-His dialogue on pleasure contrasted the views of the Stoics and the Epicureans, Valla siding with the Epicureans, whereas Stoicism was the traditional view among Christians.
+His dialogue on pleasure contrasted the views of the Stoics and the Epicureans, Valla siding with the Epicureans, although Stoicism was traditional among Christians.
 It was the first time a scholar in modern Europe had sided with Epicurus.
-Valla was agreeing with the Epicureans that it was okay for people to pursue their natural appetites, moreover that pursuing appetites was necessary to their well-being.
+With the Epicureans Valla was agreeing that it was okay for people to pursue their natural appetites and, moreover, that pursuing appetites was necessary for their well-being.
 Epicurus believed that people acquired virtue during that pursuit by having to make choices that fit with well-being.
 The traditional Christian view was Plato's: that pursuing appetites never produced real satisfaction, that happiness and well-being were achieved by self-denial and contemplating God and the immorality of one's soul.
 The Stoics were close if not identical to Plato regarding virtue.
-Knowledge of Stoicism for Valla was available through the ancient Roman Stoics, Cicero and Seneca.
-Virtue for the Stoics was not a means to anything.
-Virtue was an end in itself, as was one's association with God's plan, the two inseparable.
-Physical well-being, health, having water to drink to eliminate thirst, and its drinking, these had nothing to do with morality.
-Valla was bringing morality down to earth, while he was presenting himself as a Christian and that faith was a necessary ingredient in well-being.
+Virtue for the Stoics was not a means to anything; virtue was an end in itself, as was one's association with God's plan,.
+The two were inseparable.
+Valla was bringing morality down to earth, while he was presenting himself as a Christian and holding faith as a necessary ingredient in well-being.

 Valla went on to be more troublesome regarding ideas.
 He held that Aristotle's logic was not a tool that led to knowledge.
 In Dialecticae disputationes contra Aristotelicos, Valla described Aristotle's logic as artificial constructions and as sophistry dependent on linguistic barbarism.

-Alfonso was attacked for his opinions on theological issues, including denying that the Apostles' Creed was composed in succession by each of the twelve Apostles.
-The Inquisition found him a heretic on eight counts, including his defense of Epicurus and his criticisms of Aristotle's categories.
+Valla's protector, King Alfonso, was also under attack for his opinions on theological issues, including denying that the Apostles' Creed was composed in succession by each of the twelve Apostles.
+A Church inquisition found Valla a heretic on eight counts, including his defense of Epicurus and his criticisms of Aristotle's categories.
 King Alfonso's personal intervention saved him from the stake.

 Valla addressed the question of the Donation of Constantine, a document suspected of being inauthentic, a document that had been used by the Church since at least the 11th century to support the temporal power of the Papacy.
-It was supposedly dictated by the Emperor Constantine the Great in the 4th century and granted popes, as inheritors of St. Peter, dominion over lands in Judea, Greece, Asia, Thrace, Africa and the entire Western Roman Empire, while leaving Constantine with imperial authority in the Eastern Roman Empire.
-Valla's boss, King Alfonso, was interested in revealing the Donation of Constantine as a fraud because he was involved in a territorial dispute with the Papal States.
+It was supposedly dictated by the Emperor Constantine the Great, in the 4th century.
+It was supposed to grant popes, as inheritors of Saint Peter, dominion over lands in Judea, Greece, Asia, Thrace, Africa and the entire Western Roman Empire, while leaving Constantine with imperial authority in the Eastern Roman Empire.
+King Alfonso was interested in revealing the Donation of Constantine as a fraud because he was involved in a territorial dispute with the Papal States.
 Valla did some historical work and found the document using words that did not exist during the time of Constantine.
 Valla's essay began circulating in 1440, but was heavily rejected by the Church.

 In 1444 Valla finished what has been called his masterwork, the six books of the Elegantiae Linguae Latinae, a philological defense of classical Latin of the ancient Romans.
 He described medieval and Church Latin as having been made clumsy.